Categories: Content Marketing

 Trust and Reputation

-Trust is probably the most significant factor in deciding between 1Password and LastPass.
+Trust is probably the most significant factor when deciding between 1Password and LastPass.
 The truth is that you are giving them your whole digital life — online accounts, sensitive data, and account details — so the company’s past, openness, and general security approach are as important as the feature set.

 Public Perception and Brand Trust